Meet the team

 In her spare time, Liz enjoys year round sea swimming and has recently started to teach herself to play piano.

-Sebastian Hare – Finance Manager
+Sebastian Hare – Head of Finance and Operations

 Joe Marlow – Finance and Operations Assistant